Examining the Evidence: Climate Change

 Findings from research focusing on aspen forests indicate a possible shift in the distribution of this important species may already be underway.
 By comparing documentation of aspen regeneration before and after the 1988 fires, experts found evidence suggesting that the sexual reproduction of aspen in the Rocky Mountains occurs primarily after large severe fires.
 Prior to 1988, aspen regeneration was understood to occur primarily via vegetative root sprouting.
 Aspen seedlings, rarely documented prior to the fires, were observed in 1988 burn areas, including areas where aspen had not been present before the fires, often many kilometers from pre-fire aspen stands.
 Aspen seedlings have persisted in many areas, and in some instances expanded into higher elevations since 1988.
 Meanwhile, aspen forests at the lowest elevations and on the driest sites have declined throughout much of the western U.S. in response to severe drought in the early 2000s.
 Research is ongoing to fully understand the processes at work, but the pattern is consistent with expectations of shifts in species ranges from a warming climate.

-Given the ecological importance of whitebark pine, and that 98% of the species occurs on public lands, an interagency whitebark pine monitoring group, including the National Park Service, US Forest Service, and US Geological Survey, have been monitoring the status and trend of whitebark pine stands since 2004 in Greater Yellowstone.
+Given the ecological importance of whitebark pine, and that 98% of the species occurs on public lands, an interagency whitebark pine monitoring group, including the National Park Service, US Forest Service, Bureau of Land Management, and US Geological Survey, has been monitoring the status and trend of whitebark pine stands since 2004.

 Sagebrush steppe is one of the most altered ecosystems in the intermountain West.
 Substantial sagebrush areas have been converted to agriculture, heavily grazed, and degraded through altered fire regimes and the invasion of nonnative plants.
 Changes in climate are expected to further alter fire regimes and increase invasive species in sagebrush steppe and low-elevation woodlands.
 Yellowstone National Park also has upland vegetation data that may be useful in addressing climate change responses in sagebrush-steppe and grassland systems and initiated a long-term monitoring program of sagebrush steppe habitats across the park in 2015.